 Alice Marie Perreault

-Check Residuals is an installation and video I made last year that utilizes 60cc syringes from the tube feedings I give to my son who is fully dependent.
+Check Residuals is an installation and video I made in 2019 that utilizes 60cc syringes from the tube feedings I give to my son who is fully dependent.
 The meticulous care that goes into my artwork grows from the care I give to my son and also my young daughter (who is non-disabled.)
 Both can be seen briefly in this video.
-I want to bring attention to those who are vulnerable so they are not over-looked.
-This content matters because all human bodies break down.

-The most consistent population dying from Covid-19, are those who are the most vulnerable among us.
-Outbreaks in long-term care facilities, that house many from this group, have revealed a deeper problem about caretaking quality.
-And despite our separations that are especially evident now and regulated within this hot political, social and physical landscape of CV and BLM, biology still unites us.
-Inevitably, we will each need to be cared for at one time or another.
-I want to be confident that the caretaking exchange will always be gracious, loving and respectful for everyone.
+The first population dying from Covid-19, were those who are among the most physically vulnerable.
+Outbreaks in long-term care facilities revealed a deeper problem about the quality of healthcare and living centers that were faced with the task of separating loved ones for everyone's safety.
+Despite human isolation that became especially evident over this past year, biology still unites us.
+And inevitably, we will each need to be cared for at one time or another.
+I'd like to be confident that the caretaking exchange will always be gracious, loving and respectful for everyone.

 Size is variable